Type error evaluating (fn:collection(...))

 it works only if the input stream supports marking (java.io.InputStream.markSupported()).
 Maybe to be 100% sure the stream has mark support, it could have been wrapped in a buffered input stream: stream = new BufferedInputStream(stream); just to make sure this works no matter what stream implementation is used.

-#14 Updated by Michael Kay 10 months ago
+#14 Updated by Michael Kay about 1 year ago

 For 10.0 only, I have added a query parameter content-type to the collection URI format recognised by directory and JAR collections; if present, this takes precedence over (and inhibits) any guessing of content type from the file name or file content.